MarkovChainmail/AOC2021/README.md

-Run files using `input.txt | ./solutionfile.sh`, where input.txt is the puzzle input
+Run files using `cat input.txt | ./solutionfile.sh`, where input.txt is the puzzle input